-- Place the squash and tomatoes on a baking sheet and toss with a generous drizzle of olive oil, salt and pepper, fresh thyme, and red pepper flakes.
-Spread out.
-Roast in the middle shelf of the oven for 10-15 minutes or until you desired degree of tenderness.
+- Place the squash and tomatoes on a baking sheet and toss with a drizzle of olive oil, salt and pepper.
+Roast for 10-15 minutes.

 - While the vegetables are roasting, cook the pasta per package directions.

-- Serve with the fresh grated Parmesan cheese and red pepper flakes (for those that like it hotter.)
+- Serve with the fresh grated Parmesan cheese and some fresh ground black pepper.

 This was originally published in 2014 and has been updated for 2019.